ekamperi/ekamperi.github.io/_posts/2021-03-15-alternating-direction-method-multipliers-robust-pca.md

 2. When $$\mathbf{S}$$ is not low rank, e.g., it does not have all non zero elements in a column or in a few columns.

 Otherwise, the decomposition is simply not feasible.
 For instance, check the following sparse matrices.
-The left one happens to also be low-rank!
+The left one happens to also be low-rank since only the first column is linear independent!
+This is a no-go!

 <p align="center">
  <img style="width: 70%; height: 70%" src="{{ site.url }}/images/robust_pca/rpca_identify.png" alt="Robust PCA">